-Together they have 8 chickens, 1 duck, 4 goats, 1 dog as well as a mule and 2 miniature donkeys that were adopted from Lusco Farms Rescue.
+Together they have 8 chickens, 1 duck, 4 goats, 2 dogs, and 2 miniature donkeys.
 Fifteen cats make up their outdoor colony and indoor kitty count when combined.
-Corissa recently made a career change and works full time as an oncology RN case manager with UMR.
+Corissa recently made a career change and works full time as an RN case manager with UMR/United Healthcare.
 Prior to that, she had worked as an ICU nurse for 19 years at a Level I Trauma Center.
 She also is active in her church and is a Bible study leader.
 She has always been passionate about helping people to be their best and choosing to do the right thing.
 Through her everyday life, she does her best to create moments of joy, pause long enough to capture teachable moments with her children, and most of all to love God and love others.

 She joined the Humane Society of the U.S. as an 8-year-old and was raised by parents who taught her to love nature and all of the creatures… except mosquitoes, ticks, fleas, and spiders that come too close.
 Having always been a cat owner and admirer, Anne loves that cats have distinct personalities, invoke laughter with their antics, and allow us as humans to share their wildness while imparting purrs and snuggles.
 Her passion is helping Whiskers reduce the cat population and create better quality of life for kitties.
 She is often caught photographing Whiskers’ felines for portrait sessions, which you can view online at the Whiskers Facebook Page.